Jain art: Jain art at Mathura under the Guptas

 Pataini temple was constructed during the reign of Gupta Empire in 5th century.
 A sandalwood sculpture of Mahāvīra was carved during his lifetime, according to tradition.
 Later the practice of making images of wood was abandoned, other materials being substituted.
 The bronze sculpture were famous during this period.
 Akota Bronzes represent a rare and important set of 68 Jain images, dating to between the 5th and 12th centuries AD, which were found in the vicinity of Akota near Baroda in the Indian state of Gujarat.
 Hoard includes two Jivantasvami images (representation of Mahavira who was still a prince), are widely mentioned examples of the early western Indian school of art.
 Vasantgarh hoard is a set of 240 bronze idols were discovered dating back to early medieval to medieval period.
 It is indicated by the idols that it is influenced by more styles like styles during reign of Harsha and maitraka of Valabhi.
-Idols of this hoard show images of tirthankar, sashandevatas (yaksha and yakshi) and Jain deities in Shwetambar iconography.
+Idols of this hoard show images of tirthankar, sashandevatas (yaksha and yakshi) and Jain deities in Śvetāmbara iconography.
 These eyes and ornaments are frequently inlaid with silver and gold.

 Jain art between 5th-9th century

 Kanakagiri Jain tirth was established by Achrya Pujyapada in 5th century during the reign of Western Ganga dynasty.
 The temple received patronage from Hoysala, Vijayanagara, Maharaja of Mysore, and Wadiyar dynasty.
 The Badami cave temples and the constructed Aihole Jain monuments were built by Chalukya rulers in the 7th century, and the Jain parts of the Ellora Caves date from around this period.
 The earliest of the large group of Jain temples at Deogarh were begun, and in general the excavation of new rock-cut sites ceased in this period, as it also did in the other two main religions.
 Instead stone-built temples were erected.

 Jain caves, Ellora were built around the 8th century.
 Māru-Gurjara architecture became popular in Jain temples.
 Mahavira Jain temple, Osian is the oldest surviving Jain temple in Western India and was built during the reign of Mahārāja Śrī Vatsarāja of Imperial Pratihāras.

 Hansi hoard contained 58 bronze images of Jain Tirthankaras inside Asigarh Fort dating back to the 8th—9th century.
-These idols belong to both Digambar and Shwetambar sect.
+These idols belong to both Digambar and Śvetāmbara sect.